| Colombia Becomes the

 MSCI index jumped 15 percent between January and June, more

+than any other stock market this year.
 This is more than a bull run.
 Since 2002,

 foreign direct investment has jumped fivefold (from $2 billion